trufflesuite/trufflesuite.com/src/docs/teams/quickstart.md

 Next you'll be asked for permission to link Truffle Teams to one or more of your GitHub repositories.
 Select the repositories you wish to add and click continue.
 Select either **All repositories** to add all repos in this account/org to teams or **Only select repositories** to select individual repos from the dropdown.

 <p class="alert alert-info">
 <strong>Note</strong>: We can always add a repo later if necessary.
-See the <a href="/docs/teams/getting-started/adding-repositories">Adding Repositories</a> documentation for more informaiton.
+See the <a href="/docs/teams/getting-started/adding-repositories">Adding repositories</a> documentation for more informaiton.
 </p>

 Finally, click **Install** to install Truffle Teams on the selected repositories.

 <p class="alert alert-warning">
-<strong>Why do we need certain permissions?</strong> Please see the <a href="/docs/teams/reference/permissions-disclosure">Permissions Disclosure</a> section for a full breakdown of why we're asking for each permission.
+<strong>Why do we need certain permissions?</strong> Please see the <a href="/docs/teams/reference/permissions-disclosure">Permissions disclosure</a> section for a full breakdown of why we're asking for each permission.
 </p>

 ![Truffle Teams DATA view](/img/docs/teams/install-03.png)

 We then arrive at the home screen and see the repos we've added--let's commit some code and see how Truffle Teams will automatically run our tests!

-## Starting Builds
+## Starting builds

 Builds will start automatically once a new commit is pushed to any branch of a repository added to Truffle Teams.
 You will see the build queued in both the Truffle Teams interface on the `BUILDS` page and on GitHub with the commit itself.